Suspicious Activity Reports: It’s Why We Do What We Do

 • Law enforcement surveillance requests

-When submitting a report, all filings are required to be processed through FinCEN’s BSA e-file system to allow for standardization across the board, improving efficiency and shortening investigation times.
+When financial institutions report suspicious activity, all filings are required to be processed through FinCEN’s BSA e-file system to allow for standardization across the board, improving efficiency and shortening investigation times.
 There is a mandated 30-day window in which a SAR must be filed after point of detection.
 In the event of needing more evidence, an extension of an additional 30 days is available.
 For an FSO, failure to comply leads to civil and criminal penalties, substantial fines, regulatory restrictions, loss of banking charter and even imprisonment.

-A SAR reporter will need to fill in five sections of information:
+A Suspicious Activity Report will need to fill in five sections of information and go through this reporting process:

-• FSO contact info – For the investigators to do their due diligence while investigating, the contact info of the relevant parties within the FSO are required
+For the investigators to do their due diligence while investigating, the contact info of the relevant parties within the FI are required

-Proper SAR usage is vital for the continuous protection for both the individual FSO affected, as well as the overall global economy.
-By quickly bringing potentially suspicious activity to the attention of law enforcement, one can limit the damage of financial crime, and for FSOs, proper filing can limit severe penalties imposed on those who don’t follow the rules and regulations.
+Proper SAR usage is vital for the continuous protection of both the individual FI affected, as well as the overall global economy.
+By quickly bringing potentially suspicious activity to the attention of law enforcement or government agencies, one can limit the damage of financial crime or prevent large transactions, and for FIs, proper SAR filings can limit severe penalties imposed on those who don’t follow the rules and regulations.

 For more information on fighting money laundering, click here.